Xeonzilla/tessera-ui.github.io/docs/en/components/button.md

 - `ripple_state: Arc<RippleState>`

   The state for the click ripple animation.
 You must provide a valid `RippleState` instance to enable the ripple animation.
-This differs from the `surface` component, whose `ripple_state` parameter can be passed as `None` to disable the ripple.
+This differs from the `surface` component.

 - `child: impl FnOnce()`